-President Trump, stop blocking me on Twitter
+How President Trump blocked me on Twitter

 - After a tweet criticizing the President, Wolfe was blocked from Trump's Twitter account

-- By silencing critical public voices, Trump is taking the first step toward curtailing free speech and press
+- By silencing critical public voices, Trump was taking the first step toward curtailing free speech and press

 Lauren Wolfe is a journalist and the director of Women Under Siege, a Women's Media Center initiative on sexualized violence in conflict.
 She is also a columnist at Foreign Policy magazine.
 Follow her on Twitter @Wolfe321.
 The views expressed are her own.
+UPDATE: This commentary first appeared in June, 2017.
+On Wednesday a federal judge in New York ruled that the President is in violation of the Constitution when he blocks users--like the author--on Twitter.

 The problem with the President's tweets, besides their mangled syntax, made-up words and personal vendettas, is that so many of them are flat-out lies: narratives cooked up from who knows where in his mind and disseminated to his millions of followers (and millions of bots).